camptocamp/docker-consul-demo/README.md

 ## Use service tags

-Subdomains behind the haproxy are managed using service tags.
-An example is provided in [hello2.yml](hello2.yml), which provides the same `www` service as `docker-compose.yml`, but using a `world.dev` tag.
+Options of the haproxy are managed using service tags.
+An example is provided in [hello2.yml](hello2.yml), which provides the same `www` service as `docker-compose.yml`, but using a `world.dev` domain name, as well as `hello.home`, using a `server_aliases=` tag.
 The container is also named differently (`web2`) to avoid compose thinking it's the same containers.

 If you launch: